cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

 [below](#writing-an-email-template).

 The `to` list specifies the intended recipient for the email.
-You can specify either an email address, an SNS topic, or a special value.
+You can specify either an email address, an SNS topic, a Datadog Metric, or a special value.
 The special values are either

 - `resource-owner`, in which case the email will be sent to the listed